rficu/rpr/README.md

 The "only" thing that requires outside the specification signaling is the actual packet relaying agreement between participants.
 The support for RPR can be signaled e.g. using a SIP INVITE messages which tells the software name and version.
 Application can assume that if it is conversing with itself (e.g. two Skypes are discussing) that both applications support RPR and packet relaying agreement can be reached.
 If the SIP INVITE message indicates that the application is conversing with an incompatible implementation (e.g. Skype and Jitsi), RPR packet relay agreement does not take place and the call is initiated the normal way.
 Demo 3 provides an example of this functionality and it requires **no extra functionality** from an incompatible video conference application whilst providing packet relaying capabilities for RPR-compatible applications.
 The reception of RPR-relayed packets should be possible by any RFC 3550 compatible implementation so what is meant here by uncompatible is RPR-uncompatibility, i.e., the RPR handshake does not take place during call initiation.

 ## Demos

-For simplicity's sake, the SIP part of the call initiation dialog is removed and only a dummy SIP INVITE is sent when the call is initiated.
-Once SIP INVITE and SIP 200 OK messages have been exchanged, both participants know each other RPR-related capabilities.
-If RPR is not supported (or assumed that it is not supported), the call starts immediately as RTP ports for media are transported in the SIP messages.

-If, on the other hand, RPR is supported by both participants, the RTP media exchange is preceeded by RPR initiation procedure.

-The RPR functionality has been extracted into these very simple application to make them easier to understand.
-Everything could be crammed into one large application but it's harder to pinpoint different aspects of RPR that way.

 ### Demo 1 - Routing decision done during call initiation